Artificial Neuron Network

 Single Layer FeedForward Using perceptron

-The pattern classification capability of a perceptron based on a single neuron is limited to only two classes.
-We can do classification with more than two classes by increasing the output layer of the perceptron to include more than one neuron.
+The pattern classification capability of a perceptron, based on a single neuron, is limited to only two classes.
+Classification with more than two classes can be achieved by increasing the output layer of the perceptron to include more than one neuron.
 For the perceptron to perform properly, the classes must be linearly separable.
+The hard limiter input of perceptron is,

 Because AND and OR functions are linearly separable, a perceptron can be trained to demonstrate behavior of both.
 However, because the XOR function is not linearly separable, perceptrons cannot be trained to learn its behavior.